Long controlled by retail conglomerates, the beauty industry has turned online.

 CTC caught Coola’s drift and set out to achieve its goal of protecting and improving skin, utilizing paid media to increase purchases of its organic sun-care products.

-In the beauty industry, getting customers to your site doesn’t always come cheap.
+Getting customers to your site doesn’t always come cheap.
 With CPMs for paid traffic higher than most, the difficulty is increasing visitors without breaking the bank.

 Coola was no exception.
 As a brand that wasn’t digitally native, the hurdle was gaining traffic online, not just in-stores.
 With a significantly high conversion rate, the opportunity was there.